SleekDB/docs/2.0/features.md

 ## Installing SleekDB

-- # Light-weight, faster
+- # Lightweight, faster

   Stores data in plain-text utilizing JSON format, no binary conversion needed to store or fetch the data.
+Default query cache layer.

 - # Schema free data storage

-  SleekDB does not require any schema meaning you can insert any types of data you want.
+  SleekDB does not require any schema so you can insert any types of data you want.

 - # Query on nested properties

-  Supports filter and conditions on nested properties of the JSON documents!
+  As it supports schema free data so you can filter and use conditions on nested properties of the JSON documents!

   If you write this where clause: